TikArt: Stabilizing Aperture-Guided Fine-Grained Visual Reasoning with Reinforcement Learning: Method

 \section{Method}

-TikArt equips Qwen3-VL-8B \cite{bai2025qwen3vltechnicalreport} with \emph{aperture-guided} visual interaction, allowing the model to dynamically reasoning.
-As illustrated in Fig.~\ref{fig:framework}, the model interleaves language reasoning with aperture actions that extract local visual evidence, forming a unified \emph{Aperture Chain-of-Thought} (A-CoT).
-The improvements in Table~\ref{tab:exp-highres} and Table~\ref{tab:exp-realworld} demonstrate that explicit aperture control is highly beneficial for high-resolution perception and multimodal reasoning.
+TikArt equips a vision-language model (Qwen3-VL-8B~\cite{bai2025qwen3vltechnicalreport}) with \emph{aperture-guided} visual interaction.
+Instead of relying on a single, static image encoding, TikArt interleaves language reasoning with explicit \emph{aperture actions} that extract local visual evidence and write it back into the context.
+This produces a unified \emph{Aperture Chain-of-Thought} (A-CoT), where the model repeatedly decides \emph{whether} to look, \emph{where} to look, and \emph{what} it sees, before emitting the final answer.